MicrosoftDocs/azure-docs/articles/ai-services/openai/concepts/use-your-image-data.md

 1. Select your Azure AI Search index you have created with your images.

-1. After you have filled in all fields, select the two checkboxes at the bottom asking you to acknowledge the charges incurred from using GPT-4V vector embeddings and Azure AI Search.
+1. After you have filled in all fields, select the two checkboxes at the bottom asking you to acknowledge the charges incurred from using GPT-4 Turbo with Vision vector embeddings and Azure AI Search.
 Select **Next**.
 If [CORS](#turn-on-cors) isn't already turned on for the AI Search resource, you will see a warning.
 To fix the warning, select **Turn on CORS**.

     :::image type="content" source="../media/use-your-image-data/completed-data-source-cognitive-search.png" alt-text="A screenshot showing the completed fields for using an Azure AI Search index." lightbox="../media/use-your-image-data/completed-data-source-cognitive-search.png":::